CloudEngineHub/TesserAct/README.md

 >
 > - Tasks that are currently beyond the model's capabilities.

-You can run the inference code with the following command:
+You can run the inference code with the following command (Optional flags: `--memory_efficient`).
 ```bash
 python inference/inference_rgbdn_sft.py \
   --weights_path anyeZHY/tesseract/tesseract_v01e_rgbdn_sft \